Galina-Makarchuk/financial_analysis_project/README.md

 * Research questions and data manipulation should be done by using SQL queries.
 * Only visualization and statistics should be in Python.

-_Note:_ The database is not added to this repository due to its size & upload limitations.
+_Note:_ The database 'atliq_db.sqlite3' is not added to this repository due to its size & upload limitations. \
+It can be downloaded from Google Drive via [this link](https://drive.google.com/file/d/1sGwyFlyBX1zBHrtf3c69nrTejJGohMHU/view?usp=sharing).

 __Results:__
 * Determined key financial indicators to assess the company's financial health.